Find Spiritual Director

 Some directors use a donation model, trusting directees to give what they can

 Many directors offer a free initial session so you can discern the fit before committing.
-Do not let cost be a barrier — if finances are tight, ask.
+Do not let cost be a barrier.
+If finances are tight, ask.
 Most directors are willing to work with you.

 Ready to Find a Spiritual Director?